Discrimination in Education - Federal Laws

-Other Title IX violations include: preganancy discrimination, sexual harassment, and sexual assault.
-If institutions fail to comply with Title IX, they risk losing federal funding.
+Other Title IX violations include pregnancy discrimination, sexual harassment, and sexual assault.
+Institutions that fail to follow Title IX risk losing federal funding.

 Section 504 of the Rehabilitation Act of 1973

-Under Section 504, educational institutions are required to make reasonable accommodations to help disabled students perform effectively.
-The goal is that the disabled students have equal access as those students without disablities.
+Under Section 504, educational institutions must make reasonable accommodations to help disabled students perform at acceptable levels.
+The goal is that disabled students have equal access to those without disabilities.

 Title II of the Americans with Disabilities Act (ADA)